Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/transfer-a-call.md

 You will need to:

 1. Set up a call and obtain the call UUID.
-You could use the 'connect an inbound call' Code Snippet to do this.
+You could use the 'connect an inbound call' code snippet to do this.
 2. Run the example code to transfer the call.
 3. Control will be transferred to a new NCCO, and you will hear a text-to-speech message to confirm this.